-This Fund invests directly or indirectly in equity securities, which subjects the Fund to market risk and company risk.
-Since the Fund invests outside of Canada, it is subject to foreign market risk and foreign currency risk.
-The Fund uses derivatives for hedging and non-hedging purposes, which subjects the Fund to derivatives risk and leverage risk.
-These and other risks are described starting on page 1.
+This Fund invests directly or indirectly in: (i) fixed-income securities, including lower-rated debt securities; and (ii) equity securities, which subjects the Fund to market risk.
+The Fund is also subject to company risk, credit risk, interest rate risk and prepayment risk.
+Since the Fund invests outside of Canada, it is subject to foreign markets risk and foreign currency risk.
+These and other risks are described starting on page 2.
 The following table shows which risks apply to this Fund: